MilaTost/DroughtMarkers/README.md

 To test for inflation of false positive results, the environemental data was randomized and tested for remaining associations.
 This procedure is available in the `Randomization_of_EAA_analysis.R` script. <br />

+The publication of this research study can be found as [Tost et al. 2026](https://onlinelibrary.wiley.com/doi/full/10.1111/plb.70129)

 The creation of MAF plots is included in the scipt `Create_MAF_plots.R`.
 <br /> <br />